nirmitpatel/CS480_Patel/PA2/README.md

+#PA3: Adding Moon
+In PA3, moon was added which orbits around the planet cube.

+I have updated keyboard functions in engine.cpp so that now the planet stops orbiting when pressed DELETE and moon spins reverse when TAB is pressed.
+When TAB is pressed and moon spin direction is reversed it almost looks like the moon is not orbitting around the planet, it actually is.
+The reasion it looks that way is because planet and moon is spinnig in different direction that's why they are cancelling each other out to normal eyes.

+I have added a new model matrix for moon which uses model matrix to get updated value of planet and orbit arounds it.
+Everything else is the same as described in previous PA.

+DELETE -> stops orbit
+TAB -> reverse moon orbit

 #PA2: Implementing Keyboard and Mosue Interactions
 PA2 takes SPACEBAR, RIGHT ALT, and RIGHT CTRL keys to pause, reverse rotation and stop rotation and continue spin respectively.